Saga Storage¶

 saga_executions:

-id(UUID) - Primary keystatus(VARCHAR) - PENDING, RUNNING, COMPENSATING, COMPLETED, FAILEDcontext(JSON)version(INTEGER) - Optimistic locking version (default: 1)created_at,updated_at(TIMESTAMP)
+id(UUID) - Primary keystatus(VARCHAR) - PENDING, RUNNING, COMPENSATING, COMPLETED, FAILEDcontext(JSON)version(INTEGER) - Optimistic locking version (default: 1)recovery_attempts(INTEGER) - Number of failed recovery attempts (default: 0); used byget_sagas_for_recovery,increment_recovery_attempts, andset_recovery_attemptscreated_at,updated_at(TIMESTAMP)

 saga_logs: